Hackney Council has chosen a preferred bidder to refurbish and redevelop the Haggerston Baths building.

 The cost of restoring the building and bringing it into public use is estimated to be in excess of £20 million.
 The Council cannot afford to pay this cost up front, but does not want the building to fall out of public ownership.
 So in 2015 we asked developers to come forward with expressions of interest in restoring the building and bringing it back into public use.
 The winning developer will have to cover the cost of the work and then pay the Council rent for an annual lease.
 This means the Council gets a regular source of income without outlaying millions of pounds up front.

 Of those parties who expressed an interest ten developers went on to make formal proposals.
 Of these, three were shortlisted based on an earlier consultation where residents were asked what facilities and uses they would like to see on the site.
-One developer has since pulled out, leaving two proposals.
+One developer pulled out, leaving two proposals.

 The Council knows that local residents were keen to restore the swimming pool, so we spent the best part of a year negotiating with a developer whose proposals included a pool.
 Unfortunately we could not get the reassurances we needed that the scheme proposed would actually be delivered.